Gwyneth Philips

-Gwyneth Suzanne Philips (born September 17, 2000) is an American professional ice hockey goaltender for the Ottawa Charge of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
-She played college ice hockey at Northeastern and was named the WHCA National Goalie of the Year in 2023.
+Gwyneth Suzanne Philips (born September 17, 2000) is an American professional ice hockey player who is a goaltender for the Ottawa Charge of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.

+A world champion with Team USA, winning gold at the 2025 World Championship, she was named the Ilana Kloss Playoff Most Valuable Player after leading the Charge to the 2025 PWHL Finals.
+At the collegiate level, she was the WHCA National Goalie of the Year in 2023 and finished her career at Northeastern with the highest save percentage (.958) in NCAA history.

 Early life

+Philips was born in Athens, Ohio, to Guy and Linda Philips, and has one brother, Guy.
+She attended Shady Side Academy in Pittsburgh, where she was a two-sport athlete competing in ice hockey and lacrosse.

-Philips attended Shady Side Academy where she played ice hockey and lacrosse.
-She won the Women's Interscholastic Hockey League of the Mid-Atlantic (WIHLMA) Championship in 2016, 2017 and 2019.
-She was named First-Team All-WIHLMA in 2015, 2016 and 2019.
+As a goaltender for Shady Side Academy's ice hockey program, Philips helped lead her team to three Women's Interscholastic Hockey League of the Mid-Atlantic (WIHLMA) Championships in 2016, 2017, and 2019 - captaining the team as a senior in 2019.
+She earned First-Team All-WIHLMA honors in 2015, 2016, and 2019.